 Your term project should address a problem related to computer security and consist of a design of some computer security system or technique, or an analysis and possible improvement of some existing system or technique.
-The main goal of the project is to do original work on a problem of interest in computer security.
+The main goal of the project is to do original work on a problem of interest in cybersecurity.

 Group Formation Rules

 - You should work in a small group of 4 students.
 If you have trouble finding project partners please use the term project discussion topic on the course discussion forum to find students seeking teammates.